 One of the most frustrating things that can happen while you’re driving is to have your car break down unexpectedly.

-Oil spills are one of the most dangerous things you can come across on your car.
+But oil spills are one of the most dangerous things you can come across in your car.

 When it leaks out, there’s no telling what will happen- some people may not even notice for hours.
 But what would cause oil to spray all over engine?